Jenilnagrecha/allevents/README.md

 - Webview
 - Used APIs Wherever possible (Avoided hardcoding information obtainable from APIs)

-### Features Not Implemented with Reasons
+### Features Not Implemented with Reasons (can implement them any day if needed)
 - Logout: Implemented the logout function but button was aesthetically unpleasing so avoided.
+- Shared Prefrence: Very easy and Obvious feature, I would have stored data and reuse it while opening again but not suitable for testing purpose.
 - Sub categories: Because they were not getting received from given api call.
-- State Managers: Would have definitely implemented Bloc for production or at least Provider, but opted for basic set state due to the assignment's simplicity.
+- State Managers: Would have definitely implemented Bloc for production level code or at least Provider, but opted for basic set state due to the assignment's simplicity.
 - Sorting: Considered it, but deemed it lengthy for the assignment's purpose.
 - Searching: Deemed excessive for the assignment's scope.